Frequently Asked Questions

 - Guidance of experienced MBA Career Advisors focused on your specific needs and goals

 Career guidance is a critical part of your MBA experience.
 Our team of MBA Career Advisors is focused solely on students in the MBA program, and they curate an educational experience to help you succeed in the MBA market.
 They work closely with our Employer Relations and Recruiting Team to share the latest developments in the market, and to relay networking and job opportunities.
 Our advisors believe that you are the CEOs of your own careers, and their goal is to help you understand how your unique talents and contributions can guide you in leaving your own unique fingerprint on the future of business.
-Whether you are just beginning your career or have come to MIT Sloan to make a career transition, our team of MBA Career Advisors can help you create a customized plan for activating your talents for personal and professional success.
+Whether you are just beginning your career or are making a career transition, our team of MBA Career Advisors can help you create a customized plan for activating your talents for personal and professional success.

 What kinds of events does the CDO organize?

-Our Employer Relations and Recruiting Team work with top employers to organize Company Presentations, Coffee Chats/Office Hours, Industry Career Fairs, the Global Career Showcase, Networking Night for full-time and internship positions, as well as the MIT Sloan Career Fair in April.
+Our Employer Relations and Recruiting Team work with top employers to organize Company Presentations, Coffee Chats/Office Hours, Industry Events, Networking Night for full-time and internship positions, and the MIT Sloan Career Fair in April.

 Our MBA Career Advising Team organizes Career Core and many other career programs, including Making the Most of Your Summer Internship, Negotiating Your Employment Offer, and an Immigration Update with a US Immigration Attorney.